setopsco/github-actions/README.md

 ### Action: `build-and-push-image`

 The action builds the image and pushes it to the SetOps registry with all needed tags (one for each stage / app - combination).
 It also tries to provide a Docker cache.
 The cache key contains the current date.
-This way, we want to make subsequent deploys within one day faster; however we always want to have the newest (security) updates of the used distro and packages.
+This way, subsequent deploys within one day become faster while always using the newest (security) updates for the distros and packages.

 You can also use the action without the workflow: